bitranox/fake_winreg/README.rst

 - some (few) winreg functions are not implemented - if You need it, give me a note
 - obviously we can not connect to the registry of another windows computer over the network
 - KEY_WOW64_32KEY is not supported.
 We show always the same ...
-- obviously auditing event's are not supported
+- auditing event's are not supported

 ----